johann-solo/oliveandmango.github.io/_posts/blog/2017-08-09-key-lime-cheesecake-with-coconut-crust-and-tequila-lime-curd.md

 * &frac14; cup melted butter plus more if needed for mixture to be moistened

-* &frac12; cup sweetened flaked coconut
+* &frac12; cup sweetened flaked/shredded coconut

 * 1 tsp pure coconut extract